Elder Law: Long-Term Care

 More and more, elders and their families are painfully aware that the need for even a few months in a nursing home or other care facility could be a devastating financial setback.

-People with very substantial assets can manage this cost — and those with very little money can often take advantage of state resources.
+People with very substantial assets can manage this cost — and those with very little money can often take advantage of federal resources (i.e. Veterans Aid and Attendance) or state resources (i.e. Medicaid).
 Families whose circumstances land them somewhere in the very large “middle” of this equation need counsel on their options.

 Our Long-Term Care Planning practice take a consistently practical, cost-effective approach to problems such as:

 - How to make sure you qualify for Medicaid and/or Veterans Pension-Aid and Attendance should you need it to pay for nursing home care or other service?